BertaBescos/EmptyCities/README.md

 git clone git@github.com:BertaBescos/EmptyCities.git
 cd EmptyCities
 ```
+You might need the GitHub package https://git-lfs.github.com/ to clone it.

 ### Models
 Pre-trained models are found within the folder `/checkpoints`.
-You might need the GitHub package https://git-lfs.github.com/ to download them.
 - `mGAN`: generative inpainting model.
 - `SemSeg`: semantic segmentation model.
 The original model from [ERFNet](https://github.com/Eromera/erfnet) has been finetuned with our data.